seoleuns/MLforLorenz96/GenerationOfData/numerical_model/README.md

-They are originally from Sam Hatfield (https://github.com/samhatfield/ml_da) but these are not currently available.
+They are originally from Sam Hatfield (https://github.com/samhatfield/ml_da) and slightly modified.
+That site is not currently available.

 Users can compile by changing experimental setups